mrrfv/overengineered-wake-on-wan/README.md

 ## Uninstall

-Use `pm2 unstartup` to disable automatic startup for the script.
-Then, you can just delete the script files.
-A reboot might be needed.
+1. Use `pm2 unstartup` on Linux and macOS to disable automatic startup for the script.
+For Windows, use `pm2-startup uninstall`.

-## Support

-Windows servers supported.
-Linux support is untested and might require the companion server to be run as root.
+2. Reboot your machine.
+3. Delete the script files.
+4. Optionally, delete pm2: `npm remove pm2 -g`

 ## Security considerations

-- HTTP isn't an encrypted protocol, so anyone with access to your WiFi connection is able to get your companion secret.
-VPNs like Tailscale and ZeroTier can encrypt this traffic for you.
-- For the reason above, you should only use the IP addresses provided by ZeroTier/Tailscale in configuration files.
-- Even if somebody gets your companion secret, they can only reboot/sleep your machine and get basic information about it, such as CPU, memory and motherboard information.
+Thanks to the way this project has been architectured, little damage can be done even if somebody gets your companion secret.
+Because the API endpoints never execute user input, an attacker is only able to reboot, sleep or wake your machine and get basic information about it, such as CPU, memory and motherboard information.

-- This should NOT be used in mission critical servers, as it hasn't been tested throughfully.
-- **DON'T OPEN UP YOUR PI TO THE INTERNET**.
-Use a VPN instead.
+Since HTTP isn't an encrypted protocol and the Pi's web server isn't protected with authentication, the usage of a VPN such as Tailscale or ZeroTier is **required**.
+These services have strict access control and encrypt the traffic between you, your Raspberry Pi, and your computer.
+You should only use the IP addresses provided by ZeroTier/Tailscale in configuration files.

+## TODO

+- Cleanup code
+- Test Linux support
+- Improve website: show detailed error information, including failed HTTP requests.